OUR PROGRAMS

 For more information about Meals on Wheels, please call 315-782-8440, extension 231.

 The Community Assessment and Resource Center (CARE Center) opened in June 2021 in response to the growing need for service after the pandemic.
-Located inside the former Impossible DreamThrift Store, the CARE Center is a collaborative project bringing together several local, non-profit agencies with parallel goals to serve under-resourced individuals.
+The CARE/Navigation Center is a collaborative project bringing together several local, non-profit agencies with parallel goals to serve under-resourced individuals.
 It serves as a hub for assistance with housing and other sources based on community needs.
+The CARE/Navigation Center, also houses Navigators who can screen and case manage eligible individuals and their families for services through the 1115 Waiver.